After early error, Rangers' Kaapo Kakko makes amends with game-winning goal against Islanders

 The 21-year-old Finn had gifted the Islanders a goal in the second period that briefly earned him a mini-benching.
 But with the game tied late, and the Rangers having just failed to score on yet another power play, Kakko drove the net and banged in a pass from K’Andre Miller to put the Rangers ahead and on their way to a 5-3 win in their final game before the NHL’s three-day Christmas break.

-But the Rangers got the goal back when the Islanders took consecutive penalties late in the period, the first by Scott Mayfield for holding Artemi Panarin at 14:16 and the second at 15:32, when Noah Dobson shot the puck over the glass.
+Kakko’s goal was his ninth of the season, and he admitted he was hoping to score a big goal to make up for his error.

-That gave the Rangers a five-on-three skating advantage for 44 seconds, and while they didn’t score with the two-man advantage, Panarin did tie the game up on the second of the two power plays, blasting home a one-timer off a pass from Mika Zibanejad at 17:14.
+“Yeah.
+I was thinking something like that after the second goal they scored,’’ he said.
+“Obviously that was my fault, and I think that happens for everyone.
+That’s the way you need to think after [a mistake like] that … but yeah, it was nice to score a goal like that in the end, especially after a play like that.’’

-The Islanders took the lead, 2-1, early in the second period, after a terrible turnover by Kakko.
-Kakko was skating around the Islanders’ zone, possessing the puck and weaving his way through traffic, but he didn’t pass it and he didn’t shoot it, and eventually, the Isles’ Josh Bailey stripped him of it and got the puck to Mathew Barzal, who sped up the ice on a breakaway and scored at 2:39.
+The mistake had come early in the second period in a 1-1 game when Kakko lost the puck after skating around with it in the Islanders’ zone.
+He held on to it for a while, weaving his way in and out of traffic, but he didn’t pass it and he didn’t shoot it, and the Isles’ Josh Bailey stripped him of it and got the puck to Mathew Barzal, who sped up the ice on a breakaway and scored at 2:39 to give the Isles a 2-1 lead.

-Gauthier, back in the lineup after being scratched the last two games, tied it at 5:30, taking a headman pass from Goodrow, driving to the net, and slipping a backhander underneath Ilya Sorokin.
+Julien Gauthier, back in the lineup after being a healthy scratch for the previous two games, tied it up with a goal at 5:30 of the period, but Alexander Romanov put the Isles back in front when he fired a shot from the left point through traffic and past goalie Igor Shesterkin at 8:45 of the period.
+It was Romanov’s first goal as an Islander.

-But the Isles re-took the lead on a goal by Alexander Romanov, who fired a left point shot through a crowd of bodies and beat Shesterkin at 8:45 of the period.
+Kakko played only two more shifts in the second period after his mistake, and Gauthier even took his spot on the Kid Line, with Alexis Lafrenière and Filip Chytil, for one shift.
+But in the third period, Gallant put Kakko back in his regular spot.